Juan Carlos Obregón: Charlotte Independence

 On 20 March 2024, Obregón Jr. joined USL League One club Charlotte Independence.
 Obregon scored his first goal of the season from long-range against Greenville Triumph SC, helping Charlotte Independence get a 1-0 win.

 Westchester SC

 On 30 January 2025, USL League One club Westchester SC signed Obregón Jr. ahead of their first-ever season.
 Despite the team struggling in their first ever season Obregon won the 2025 USL League One Golden Boot Award finishing the league season with 17 goals.
 He was selected for the 2025 All USL League One first team for his performance.

+Brooklyn FC

+On 16 January 2026, Obregón Jr. signed for USL Championship expansion club Brooklyn FC.

 International

 In 2017 he was with the Honduran U-20 team but did not make an appearance while at the 2017 CONCACAF U-20 Championship.

 Obregón Jr. made his first appearance for the Honduran U-23 team in the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021, coming on in the second half of Honduras's 3–0 win over Haiti.
 Obregón Jr. scored Honduras's opening goal to help the team defeat USA and qualify for the Summer Olympics.

 In Obregon's Olympic debut, he was instrumental in Honduras' comeback win over New Zealand, scoring the equalizing goal in an eventual 3–2 victory.